daniil-tokarchuk/FUS/README.md

 #### `GET /api/v1/get-all-files`

-- **Description**: Get all files which owned by user and not trashed from google drive.
+- **Description**: Get all files owned by the user and not trashed from Google Drive.
 - **Response**:
   ```json
   {